Ray-ui/H-WILD/README.md

 wo_interference = 'w';
 ```

+You can also choose from the following table to select the desired data based on the specific scenarios you are interested in.

 | Room Name |       AP Name        | user_id |
 | :-------: | :------------------: | :-----: |
 |  Lounge   | sRE4,sRE5,sRE6,sRE7  |   1-7   |
 |  Office   | sRE22,sRE5,sRE6,sRE7 |   1-5   |
 |    Lab    | sRE22,sRE5,sRE6,sRE7 |   1-5   |
 |    Con    | sRE22,sRE5,sRE6,sRE7 |   1-5   |

 ### Experience the variation of Angle of Arrival (AoA).